Email Template

 Hypothesis

-If well-crafted content is housed by a sophisticated design system with a mobile-first approach and further emphasis on CTAs, then click rates, account creation rates, and enrollment rates will increase.
+If well-crafted content is housed by a sophisticated design system with a modular & mobile-first approach and further emphasis on CTAs, then click rates, account creation rates, and enrollment rates will increase.

 Research